for Home Based Learning families

 Canadian Home Based Learning families

-- Canadian HBL families — personal webpages, HBL pages and non-HBL websites.
+- Canadian HBL parents and families — homeschooling blogs, personal webpages, HBL resource pages, and non-HBL websites.

 - Canadian HBL Kids — webpages, online groups, magazines and other projects by or for HBL kids.